Zhiwei2799/zhiweilin.github.io/_posts/2023-12-02-Principle-Component-Analysis-(PCA).md

 The first $$ k $$ principal components explain: $$ \frac{\lambda_1 + \lambda_2 + \ldots + \lambda_k}{\lambda_1 + \lambda_2 + \ldots + \lambda_p} $$

 ## Eigendecomposition

-Principal component analysis (PCA) is to reduce the dimensionality of some high-dimensional data points by linearly projecting them onto a lower-dimensional space while perserving maximum varinance as possible or the reconstruction error made by this projection is minimal.
-This is the same having dataset X, and perform eigendecomposition on its covriance matrix.
-As known, covariance matrix is symmetric, eigenvalues are always possible. an eigenvector that perserve maximum variance is correponeded to largest eignevalue.
+Principal Component Analysis (PCA) aims to reduce the dimensionality of high-dimensional data points by linearly projecting them onto a lower-dimensional space while preserving as much variance as possible or minimizing the reconstruction error made by this projection.
+This is achieved by performing eigendecomposition on the covariance matrix V of the dataset $$X$$, such that $$ V=PDP^T $$.
+Since the covariance matrix is symmetric, eigenvalues in matrix D are always positive.
+An eigenvector that preserves maximum variance corresponds to the largest eigenvalue.

-## Signular Value Decompostion
+## Singular Value Decomposition

-Signular Value Decompostion is more stable than Eigendecomposition, especially when dataset has fewer data points than dimensions. doing direct PCA is very inefficient, so singular value decomposition (SVD) is perferred.
+Singular Value Decomposition (SVD) is more stable than eigendecomposition, especially when the dataset has fewer data points than dimensions.
+Directly performing PCA can be inefficient, so singular value decomposition (SVD) is preferred.

 [some good lecture notes found](https://graphics.stanford.edu/courses/cs233-20-spring/ReferencedPapers/LectureNotes-PCA.pdf)